 Alaska Airlines Mileage Plan is a quirky, but useful outsider program for Australian frequent flyers to consider.

-It is probably the best of any of the US airlines and offers great redemption rates on award travel partners such as Qantas, Cathay Pacific and Japan Airlines, as well as free stopovers.
+It is probably the best of any of the US airlines and offers great redemption rates on award travel partners such as Qantas, Cathay Pacific and Japan Airlines, as well as free stopovers on international tickets.

 Alaska Airlines partners across traditional airline alliances with other airlines in a model similar to Virgin Australia.
 Qantas, Cathay Pacific, Japan Airlines, American Airlines, Emirates and Fiji Airways are some of Alaska’s key partners with whom you are able to earn and redeem Mileage Plan miles.